gummikana/NoMoreMoney/rules.md

 [ ] There should always be 3 Loan cards visible...
 [ ] At the end, if you pay one installment...
 [ ] Game over section
-[x] If no one wants to be the banker
+[x] If no one wants to be the Banker
+[ ] Screens hide the money not the Gold bars

 Introduction